mrubrecht/ModTranslations/README.md

 All translators are greatly appreciated and given credit in the 'mods' page when the client loads, as well as on the project page of the mod.

+You can see a list of available languages (and their prefixes) [on the wiki by clicking here.](https://minecraft.gamepedia.com/Language#Available_languages)

 #### With all my mods, you can look at the issues to see if any translations are out of date.

 ## Flour Power